aneasystone/github-trending/README.md

 ## Unknown

+* 【2023-08-25】[sandpipes / opusenphone](https://github.com/sandpipes/opusenphone) - Allows you to reload the OPUS card with your phone's NFC
 * 【2023-08-24】[Eltirosto / Degrees-of-Lewdity-Chinese-Localization](https://github.com/Eltirosto/Degrees-of-Lewdity-Chinese-Localization) - Degrees of Lewdity 游戏的授权中文社区本地化版本
 * 【2023-08-24】[runbear-io / awesome-runbook](https://github.com/runbear-io/awesome-runbook) - A curated list of awesome runbook documents, guidebooks, software and resources.
 * 【2023-08-24】[DmitryRyumin / INTERSPEECH-2023-Papers](https://github.com/DmitryRyumin/INTERSPEECH-2023-Papers) - INTERSPEECH 2023 Papers: A complete collection of influential and exciting research papers from the INTERSPEECH 2023 conference.
 Explore the latest advances in speech and language processing.
 Code included.
 Star the repository to support the advancement of speech technology!